 5. Disconnect and remove hydraulic hoses (A), (B), and (C) from drive motors (D) and (E).
-Install caps onto hose ends or wrap with plastic.
+Install caps onto hose ends or wrap with plastic to prevent contamination from dirt and debris.

 Keep hydraulic coupler tips and connectors clean.
 Allowing dirt, dust, water, or foreign material to enter the system is the major cause of hydraulic system damage.
 Do NOT attempt to service hydraulic systems in the field.
 Precision fits require a perfectly clean connection during overhaul.